 - Control from 1 central device – I like this because you don’t have to be connected 24/7 and that lets you concentrate on your holiday.
 I usually take ‘social media breaks’ on the go, so I just turn on the device when we’re in transit or having meals/rest breaks.
 For groups, it also means that you don’t have situations where people are perpetually checking or updating their statuses and ignoring the rest of the group, as you do when you are connected 24/7.

 - Retaining your original number – No worrying about whether you are missing any important calls to your original line.
 It’s useful for smses, but note that you still need data roaming to receive any calls while overseas.

 - Unlimited/High amount of Data available – I’ve never had to worry about my social apps using up all my bandwidth or data plan to date!
 The speed has generally been quite decent.

 - Security – the unique password for each device gives you more security as compared to using open free wifi networks where you are more vulnerable to hackers, which protects your online accounts and passwords

 Cons of using portable wifi devices

-- Short battery life, requires separate charging – You don’t have 24/7 connectivity – the device battery depletes quite fast if you leave it on continuously so I usually only turn it on when I need it.
-Also, my device tends to get really hot if you leave it on for too long!
+- Short battery life, requires separate charging – the device battery can deplete quite fast if you leave it on continuously so I usually only turn it on when I need it.
+Also, my device tends to get really hot if left on for too long!

-- Additional device to carry around – if you’re trying to streamline your packing, this might be annoying.
-The device isn’t very big (palm size), but if you’re the sort to just stuff things into your pockets, it’s still an additional device to worry about.
+- Additional device to carry around/charge – if you’re trying to streamline your packing, this might be annoying.
+The device isn’t very big (palm size), but if you’re the sort to just stuff things into your pockets and go out, it’s an additional device to worry about.

 - Getting and returning the device – you are just renting the device, so you need to make sure you don’t lose it or you will be liable!
-You will also need to coordinate receiving and returning the device.
+You will also need to coordinate receiving and returning the device which can be troublesome.

 What type of travellers are Portable wi-fi devices best for?